 Our Sustainability Practices

 Named after a nearby coastal landmark, we established our False Cape vineyard on Kangaroo Island 1999 together with our winemaking family, the Folletts Lake Breeze Wines in Langhorne Creek.
-Today our vineyard covers over 60 acres and we’ve planted it with half red half and half white grapes, with seven varietals.
-These are Cabernet, Shiraz, Merlot, Sauvignon Blanc, Pinot Grigio, Chardonnay and Riesling.
+Today our vineyard covers over 60 acres and we’ve planted it with half red and half white grapes, with seven varietals.
+These are Cabernet, Shiraz, Merlot, Sauvignon Blanc, Pinot Grigio, Chardonnay, Riesling and Pinot Noir.

 Our reds are dry grown ensuring yields are kept low with concentrated, intense flavours